AlicornLunaa/draft_engine/README.md

 - UI Container class holds the vertex buffers
 - Each panel, when invalidated, rebuilds its buffer data and sends it to the GPU.
     Panels can define multiple vertices to draw
+- Panels can hold a pointer to their parent, if the parent is invalidated, so is the child.
+    Parent->child invalidations are checked in the ui container